 This waffle batter works well in a variety of waffle makers!
 The key is not to overfill it.
 Fill it about 3/4 of the way full, and then “spread” it with a spoon or silicone spatula (the batter is thicker than a wheat-based batter).

-Belgium Waffle Maker: This fun option makes 2 waffles with this recipe.
+Belgium Waffle Maker: This fun option makes 2 Belgian waffles using this recipe.

 Standard Waffle Iron: Makes 4 standard sized waffles

 Dash Mini Waffle Maker: Makes an “Eggo” style waffle and is perfect for singles!
 This recipe will make 4-5 waffles in this iron.

 How to Make Keto Waffles with Almond Flour

 When creating this recipe, I knew I did NOT want to be whisking egg whites in the morning, or to need my food processor or blender to make magic happen.

 I found by whisking eggs with coconut oil and coconut cream, the waffles had the best flavor and turned out light and crisp.
 The waffles are slightly “limp” when they are hot out of the waffle iron, but give them a few minutes to cool on a plate and the waffles become crisp and firm.

 Step 1: In a mixing bowl, whisk eggs.
 Add the melted coconut oil (or melted butter), coconut milk or coconut cream, sweetener, vanilla, salt and baking powder.
 Whisk well to combine.